 I want you all to make a nice cake for the party.

 |Mi piace che voi andiate a Roma ogni giorno.||I like that you all go to Rome every day. =

-I like you to go to Rome every day.
+I like (the fact that) you to go to Rome every day.

 |Mi dispiace che voi non sappiate questa informazione.||I am sorry that you all don’t know this information. =

 I am sorry you all don’t know this information.